 All women with a history of gestational diabetes should have a yearly medical check-up and management of weight, blood pressure, cholesterol, and other risk factors for heart disease.

-As per the medical guidelines prescribed by experts, testing for diabetes must be carried out every one to three years; depending on the risk factors the frequency can be increased.
-This also helps to know a women’s diabetes status before the next pregnancy.
+As per the medical guidelines prescribed by experts, testing for diabetes must be carried out every one to three years; depending on the risk factors, the frequency can be increased.
+This also helps to know a woman’s diabetes status before the next pregnancy.

-The primary aim for a women post pregnancy should be to lose excess weight to minimize chances of developing diabetes later on.
+The primary aim for a woman post-pregnancy should be to lose excess weight to minimise chances of developing diabetes later on.
 Breastfeeding is the most important function associated with healthy pregnancy and improved child health, even with respect to reducing the risks associated with diabetes.

-Regular blood sugar monitoring using a glucometer must not be ignored even months after pregnancy and the readings patterns must be discussed with the doctor for better assessment.
+Regular blood sugar monitoring using a glucometer must not be ignored even months after pregnancy and the reading patterns must be discussed with the doctor for better assessment.